-iSAMS: We also have an information management system called iSAMS for academic use where parents have access to the Academy calendar, can download Academy reports, and sign attendance excusals etc. All parents have a username and password to the Parent Portal and are requested to ensure that all family information is kept up to date as this is our primary database for parent communication.
+iSAMS: The Academy's information management system is iSAMS.
+It is for academic use where parents have access to the Academy calendar, can download Academy reports, and sign attendance excusals etc. All parents have a username and password to the Parent Portal and are requested to ensure that all family information is kept up to date as this is our primary database for parent communication.